St Edmund Hall

 Please click on the thumbnails below:

 The college has expanded many times and contains a wide range of building styles across the site.
-Therefore there is a wide range of staircases, some more accessible than others.

 Please click on the thumbnails below to enlarge: